chriswales95/SET08103-Assessment/Use-Cases/use-case-29.md

-# USE CASE: 29 Produce a Report on all the countries in the world organised by largest population to smallest.
+# USE CASE: 29 Produce a report on the population of a country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the population of a given country* so that *I can see the population of any given country.*
+As an *Employee* I want *to produce a report on the population of a given country* so that *I can see the population of any given country.*

 ### Scope